mikelee/rewarded/README.md

-# Daily Achievements
+# Rewarded

 ### _More than a todo list_

 ## Description

-Daily Achievements is more than a todo list.
+Rewarded is more than a todo list.
 You can create rewards and link them to your todos.
 Once all of the required todos are completed, your reward is unlocked.

 ## Features
 - Add, edit, and delete todos